VinnyQ/SteamVR_Unity_Toolkit/README.md

   pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
+  * **Pointer Visibility:** Determines when the pointer beam should be
+  displayed:
+   * `On_When_Active` only shows the pointer beam when the Pointer button on the controller is pressed.
+   * `Always On` ensures the pointer beam is always visible but pressing the Pointer button on the controller initiates the destination set event.
-  * **Beam Always On:** If this is checked the the pointer beam is always visible but the Destination Set event is still only emitted when the assigned button is pressed.
+   * `Always Off` ensures the pointer beam is never visible but the destination point is still set and pressing the Pointer button on the controller still initiates the destination set event.
   * **Activate Delay:** The time in seconds to delay the pointer beam being able to be active again.
 Useful for preventing constant teleportation.